cbrightly1/cbrightly1/README.md

 ![](https://github.com/cbrightly1/cbrightly1/blob/main/banner.PNG)

-- :star: I am an incoming analyst for the Allegheny Department of Human Services
+- :star: Incoming analyst for the Allegheny Department of Human Services
 - :mortar_board: Masters degree in data science from Carnegie Mellon University
 - :mortar_board: Bachelors degree in statistics from the University of Pittsburgh
 - :credit_card: 2 years of data science and analytics experience in the financial services